npfernandes/ensemblify/docs/source/installation.md

     ```
     If you have not yet created it, check the [Ensemblify Python Package](#ensemblify-python-package) section.

-2. Navigate to where the BIFT source code is located:
+2. Navigate to where the BIFT source code is located.
+Assuming the root directory of the cloned repository is your current working directory:

     ```{code-block} console
-    (ensemblify_env) $ cd src/ensemblify/third_party/BIFT/ # assuming the cloned repository is your current working directory
+    (ensemblify_env) $ cd src/ensemblify/third_party/BIFT/
     ```

     <!-- ```bash